py2ai/py2ai.github.io/_posts/2024-06-08-Displaying-Remote-Application.md

 title: Displaying Remote Application Windows Locally Using SSH and X11 Forwarding
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  Display remote Matplotlib window in localhost
+description:  Display remote Matplotlib window in localhost
 ---

 In this tutorial, we'll walk you through the steps to display graphical applications running on a remote server on your local machine.
 This is especially useful for visualizing plots or running GUI-based applications from a remote server.